Porges/ways-to-play/src/articles/cards/ceki/index.md

   players[@JavaanseKaartspelen p.
 94–7]
 * {% gameref tantanan %}, a fast-playing Javan game for four players[@JavaanseKaartspelen p.
 98]
+* {% gameref pong %} a simple Malay game for four, also played with Mahjong tiles

 Other games from Malaysia/Singapore, for which I have no rules, are: